huijunyam/GoGreen/README.md

 };
 ```
 ```
-//condition checking the sound shoud be muted or played if (elementIsClicked === true) {
+//condition checking the sound should be muted or played if (elementIsClicked === true) {
           goalAudio.mute();
         } else {